 Residents must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
-Residents are expected to:
+CA1 and CA2 residents are expected to:

-- > Be able to care for patients aged from newborn to adolescence. - Be able to assess the safety of and adapt to the unique characteristics of the pediatric patient as they proceed through growth and development. - Be able to address age specific issues regarding pain management, critical perioperative care, and advanced life support in the context of a developmentally immature patient.
+- > Be able to care for patients aged from newborn to adolescence. - Be able to assess the safety of and adapt to the unique characteristics of the pediatric patient as they proceed through growth and development. - Be able to address age specific issues regarding pain management, critical perioperative care, and advanced life support in the context of a developmentally immature patient. - Be able to manage the airway in patients with known or unexpected difficult airways - > Be able to use multimodal techniques for postoperative pain management - Be able to safely induce and maintain anesthesia in patients with known congenital heart disease

-- Be able to provide safe general and regional anesthetics for normal newborns, infants, children, and adolescents. - Be able to extrapolate from experience with normal pediatric patients to provide safe anesthetic care for pediatric patients with variant anatomy or physiology. - Be able to determine whether or not a facility is suited to provide anesthetic care for a given child undergoing a given procedure. - > Be able to obtain venous and arterial access as necessary in pediatric patients. - Be able to safely manage the airway of pediatric patients using mask, LMA, endotracheal tube or other technique.
+- Be able to provide safe general and regional anesthetics for normal newborns, infants, children, and adolescents. - Be able to extrapolate from experience with normal pediatric patients to provide safe anesthetic care for pediatric patients with variant anatomy or physiology. - Be able to determine whether or not a facility is suited to provide anesthetic care for a given child undergoing a given procedure. - > Be able to obtain venous and arterial access as necessary in pediatric patients. - Be able to safely manage the airway of pediatric patients using mask, LMA, endotracheal tube or other technique. - > Be able to use fiberoptic and Bullard for intubation. - > Be able to obtain central venous and arterial access in pediatric patients.